tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ### Multiplying Vectors

-You probably understand multiplication is a series of additions, and the same is true for vector multiplication:
+You probably understand multiplication as a series of additions, and the same is true for vector multiplication:

 <figure>
  <img src="{{ site.url }}/img/aitvuup1/22-vector-multiply.svg" />
  <figcaption><code>(3, 2) × 3 is equal to (3, 2) + (3, 2) + (3, 2)</code></figcaption>
 </figure>

-Add a `multiply` function to your code.
-Note how both the *x* and *y* values are multiplied by the same `float` value:
+Add this `multiply` function to your code, and note how both the *x* and *y* values are multiplied by the same `float` value:

 {% highlight js %}
  ...